MajorJohnDoe/dashboard/README.md

 Dashboard for personal use.
 Task management and stickynotes.
 This project serves as my exploration into HTMX, combining practical utility with modern web development techniques.

 Version 1.0.0

 ### Key features

 - Task management
-- Sticky notes
+- Sticky notes library, somtimes we just want to save good notes.
 - Create sticky notes with voice-to-text transcription for easier note-taking.
 The app requires an OpenAI API key for speech recognition.
-- TinyMCE integration for rich text editing
+- TinyMCE integration for rich text editing.
-- Built with HTMX for dynamic content updates
+- Built with HTMX for dynamic content updates.

 While the core functionality is largely complete, I'm continuously working on expanding features and refining the user experience.
 This project showcases a personalized approach to productivity tools, tailored to individual workflow preferences.